kierblk/NU-Notes/CS-6200-Information-Retrieval/README.md

 # CS 6200 Information Retrieval

-Fall 2024 Semester
+**Fall 2024 Semester**

+This course provides an overview of the important issues in information retrieval, and how those issues affect the design and implementation of search engine software.
+The course emphasizes the technology used in Web search engines and the information retrieval theories and concepts that underlie all search applications.
+Mathematical experience including basic probability is strongly desirable.

+**Instructor**: [David Smith](http://www.ccs.neu.edu/home/dasmith), Associate Professor in Computer Science

 ## Course Texts
 There is no single required text for the course; however, we will refer to three different texts, and we strongly suggest following the readings from one or both of the following:

-- **CMS**: Search Engines: Information Retrieval in PracticeLinks to an external site..
-Croft, Metzler and Strohman (Addison-Wesley).
+- **CMS**: [Search Engines: Information Retrieval in Practice](http://www.search-engines-book.com/) Croft, Metzler and Strohman (Addison-Wesley).

-- **MRS**: Introduction to Information RetrievalLinks to an external site..
-Manning, Raghavan, and Schütze (Cambridge).
+- **MRS**: [Introduction to Information Retrieval](http://nlp.stanford.edu/IR-book/) Manning, Raghavan, and Schütze (Cambridge).

-- **CIS**: Conversational Information SeekingLinks to an external site..
-Zamani, Trippas, Dalton, and Radlinski (2023 arXiv draft).
+- **CIS**: [Conversational Information Seeking](https://arxiv.org/abs/2201.08808) Zamani, Trippas, Dalton, and Radlinski (2023 arXiv draft).

 ---